Belle de Jour (film): Plot

-Séverine becomes involved with a young criminal, Marcel (Pierre Clémenti), who offers her the kind of thrills and excitement of her fantasies.
-When Marcel becomes increasingly jealous and demanding, Séverine decides to leave the brothel, with Madame Anaïs's agreement.
-Séverine is also concerned about Husson, who has discovered her secret life at the brothel.
-After one of Marcel's associates follows Séverine to her home, Marcel visits her and threatens to reveal her secret to her husband.
+Séverine becomes involved with a young criminal, Marcel, who offers her the kind of thrills and excitement of her fantasies.
+One day, Husson visits the brothel and discovers Séverine, who asks him not to tell her husband about her secret life.
+He agrees and rejects her services, stating he is no longer attracted to her.
+Séverine decides to leave the brothel, with Madame Anaïs' blessing as she believes it is due to Marcel becoming increasingly jealous and demanding.
+After one of his associates follows Séverine to her home, Marcel visits her and threatens to reveal her secret to her husband.
 Séverine pleads with him to leave, which he does, referring to her husband as "the obstacle".

 Marcel waits downstairs for Pierre to return home and shoots him three times.
 Marcel then flees but is shot dead by police.
 Séverine's husband survives but is left in a coma.
 The police are unable to find a motive for the attempted murder.
 Sometime later Séverine is at home taking care of Pierre, who is now paralysed, blind and in a wheelchair.
 Husson visits Pierre to tell him the truth about his wife's secret life; she does not try to stop him.
 After Husson leaves, Séverine returns to see Pierre crying.
 In an ambiguous ending which is hinted to be another of her fantasies, Pierre then gets out of the wheelchair, pours himself a drink and discusses holiday plans with Séverine.